Judy Finnigan: Other work

 Finnigan presented a series of video-only specials, looking at a particular character of Coronation Street and were released in 1995 to mark the soap's 35th anniversary.

 Finnigan, and her husband, Richard Madeley, were the subjects of This Is Your Life in 1997 when they were surprised by Michael Aspel live on air while broadcasting This Morning.

 In 1998, Finnigan presented the ITV Watchdog style show We Can Work It Out in its first series before Caron Keating took over.

 Madeley and Finnigan co-wrote their autobiography, Richard and Judy: The Autobiography, published in 2002 by Hodder & Stoughton.
 In 2012, her novel, Eloise, was published and became a Sunday Times best seller.
 A second novel, I Do Not Sleep, followed in 2015 and a further novel, Roseland, in 2023.

 Personal life

 Finnigan met Madeley in 1982 when they worked on separate programmes for Granada TV.
 At this time, each was in their first marriage.
-The couple married in 1986 in Manchester and have two children together, both born in Manchester: Jack Christopher (born 1986) and Chloe Susannah (born 1987).
-Finnigan has twin sons – Dan and Tom (born 1977) – from her first marriage with journalist David Henshaw.
+The couple married in 1986 in Manchester and have two children together.
+Finnigan has twin sons from her first marriage with journalist David Henshaw.